Extremal Peisert-type graphs without the strict-EKR property: Preliminaries

 A $k$-regular graph on $v$ vertices is called \emph{strongly regular} with parameters $(v,k,\lambda,\mu)$, if any two adjacent vertices have $\lambda$ common neighbors and any two distinct non-adjacent vertices have $\mu$ common neighbors.
 If $X$ is a strongly regular graph, then its complement is also a strongly regular graph.
 A strongly regular graph $X$ is \emph{primitive} if both $X$ and its complement are connected.
-There are a few different approaches to show that Peisert-type graphs are strongly regular; an elementary proof can be found in \cite[Corollary 5]{AGLY22}.
+There are a few different approaches to show that Peisert-type graphs are strongly regular.
+For example, it follows from \cite[Theorem 2]{BWX99}, which is based on an explicit computation involving Gauss sums.
+We also refer to an elementary proof in \cite[Corollary 5]{AGLY22}.

 \begin{lemma}[{\cite[Corollary 5]{AGLY22}}] A Peisert-type graph of type $(m,q)$ is strongly regular with parameters $ (q^2, m(q - 1), (m - 1)(m - 2) + q - 2, m(m - 1)) $ and eigenvalues $k=m(q-1)$ (with multiplicity $1$), $-m$ (with multiplicity $q^2-1-k$) and $q-m$ (with multiplicity $k$). \end{lemma}